Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     *One of your eyes ignites with a searing white blaze while a small, flaming white sphere materializes and orbits you, leaving behind a delicate trail of white.
 Your being pulsates with an overwhelming intent for destruction.*

     **Destructive Flare:** Your Cosmic Flare now crackles with instabilities, pulsating with radiant white glows.
-When you hit a target with your *Cosmic Flare*, each creature within 5 feet of your target takes Force damage equal to your Wisdom modifier.(1)
+When you hit a target with your *Cosmic Flare*, each creature within 5 feet of your target takes Force damage equal to your Wisdom modifier.
-    { .annotate }

-    1. This feature does not benefit from ***Helium Flash***, your initial target still take the extra :material-dice-d8: d8 damage, but the surrounding targets only takes damage from only your Wisdom modifier.

-    **Helium Flash:** When you cast a druid spell, roll a :material-dice-d8: d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.(1)
+    **Helium Flash:** When you cast a druid spell, roll a :material-dice-d8: d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.
-    { .annotate }

-    1. This extra :material-dice-d8: d8 only affect ONE of the spell's damage roll. e.g, If you cast *Cosmic Flare* at 5th-level, you only add one :material-dice-d8: d8 to one of the projectiles.
+=== "**[Locked] Perseverance**"

+    *A radiant halo manifests on your back while one of your eyes emits a dazzling amber light.
+Portions of your skin are adorned with steel, fortifying your resolve and strengthening your presence.*

+    **Immolation:** Your Cosmic Flare now deals :damage-fire: **Fire** damage and its damage die increases to a :die-d10: d10

+    **Engine of Tenacity:** Your walking speed increases by 10 feet.
+In addition, if you aren't incapacitated, the walking speed of any ally who starts their turn within 5 feet of you increases by 10 feet until the end of that turn.

+=== "**[Locked] Judgement**"

+    *Shining armour of crimson plates form all over you, transforming you into the executor of justice.
+Those who obstruct Judgement shall be stricken down with impunity.*

+    **Lance of Judgement:** When entering this form, you star map transforms into an armament of justice.
+Regardless of its appearance, it counts as a simple melee weapon with which you are proficient and deals :die-d8: 1d8 :damage-force: **Force** damage on a hit and has the :weapon-prop-reach:**[Reach]**, :weapon-prop-thrown:**[Thrown]**(range 20/60) and :weapon-prop-versatile:**[Versatile]**(:die-d10: 1d10) properties.
+    When you attack with this weapon, you can add your Wisdom modifier, instead of Strength or Dexterity, to the attack and damage rolls.

+    **Leviathan Queller:** Armour constructed from cosmic energies materialise on you, enpowering you to mete out judgement upon the guilty.
+So long as you are not wearing medium or heavy armour or wielding a shield, you have the following benefits:

+    - Your walking speed increases by 10 feet.
+    - You gain a bonus to your Armour Class equal to your Wisdom modifier (minimum of 1).
+    - When you make a :d20-save: Constitution **Saving Throw** to maintain your concentration, you gain a bonus to your roll equal to your Wisdom modifier (minimum of 1).

+[Reach]: ../../equipment/weapon/index.md#reach
+[Thrown]: ../../equipment/weapon/index.md#thrown
+[Versatile]: ../../equipment/weapon/index.md#versatile